google/copybara/docs/reference.md

 --git-destination-skip-push | *boolean* | If set, the tool will not push to the remote destination --git-destination-last-rev-first-parent | *boolean* | Use git --first-parent flag when looking for last-rev in previous commits
 --git-destination-non-fast-forward | *boolean* | Allow non-fast-forward pushes to the destination.
 We only allow this when used with different push != fetch references.
+--git-destination-ignore-integration-errors | *boolean* | If an integration error occurs, ignore it and continue without the integrate

 <a id="git.gerrit_destination" aria-hidden="true"></a>
 ## git.gerrit_destination